jaskho/jquery-forms-controller/README.md

 Note the class <code>"user-action"</code>.
 This essentially converts any link with <code>class="user-action"</code> into a button.

+#Validation Plugin
+FormsController plugin for validation, input masking and error messaging/signalling.

+Requires FormsController framework plugin.

+Extensible configuration API allows for user-defined features such as
++ re-usable validation and input masking rules.
++ regex-based validation rules.
++ regex-based input masks.
++ complex/conditional/multi-element validation (e.g. if field A is empty, fields B, C and D must not be empty)
++ nested validation elements (e.g., if a field is a member of widget on a tab, validation can be applied independently to the field, the widget and/or the tab.)
++ dynamic, fine-grained control of validation code execution (ie. when Tab A is active, don't bother to validate Tab B, but when Tab B is active, validate both Tab A and Tab B.)
++ fine-grained control of error messaging/signalling.
++ custom validation and messaging callbacks.

 ##Validation UI API
-Error messages and display specs are declared in config objects, keyed by "field" :
+Error messages and display specs are declared in config objects, keyed by "field":
     formElement.config.fields.{fieldkey}.validation
-(note that in this context a "field" could refer to an html form element or a logical compounded of elements).
+Note that in this context a "field" could refer to an html form element or a logical compound of elements (such as a widget or grouping of fields).

-Validation configuration can be modified at run-time.
+Validation configuration can be modified at run-time to handle dynamic use cases.

-### Configuration Object properties:
+### Configuration Object keys:
    +   groups
-         Array of arbitrary labels for grouping fields
+         Array of arbitrary labels for grouping fields.
+All fiels with <code>foo</code> in their <code>groups</code> array will be validated whenever the group
+         <code>foo</code> is validated.
    +   skip
          If true, field will not be validated
-         This can be set at processing time to allow for contextual processing
+         This can be set at validation time to allow for contextual processing
    +   custom
          If true:
          + field will not be automatically validated, but must be